ArthurKun21/KMP-MineStableDiffusion/README.md

 ## 🤝 Contribution

-Most of the features are not completed except the chat feature, so anyone can contribute and improve this project.
+Most of the features are not completed except the txt2img feature, so anyone can contribute and improve this project.

 ## About this Repo